BA-SRINAL/Strategic-Market-Entry-Analysis-and-Business-Model-Development-for-a-Snack-Shop/README.md

 # Topic:
-Strategic Market Entry Analysis for a Snack Shop Using Power BI and Excel
+Strategic Market Entry Analysis and Business Model Development for a Snack Shop Using Power BI and Excel

 # Project Overview:
 In this project, I led a comprehensive strategic market entry analysis for a snack shop in Boring Road, Patna, leveraging my skills in Power BI and Excel.
 The objective was to identify profitable snack offerings, optimize product positioning, and develop a robust business strategy to ensure the venture's success in a competitive market.